Year 7 Catch-Up Funding

 It is provided to all state-funded schools with a Year 7 cohort, including special schools, alternative provision (AP) settings and pupil referral units (PRUs).

-Ixworth Free School is eligible for Year 7 Catch-Up Funding.
+SET Ixworth School is eligible for Year 7 Catch-Up Funding.
 We opened in September 2014 and only received our first Year 7 Catch-Up Funding in March 2015.

 What is Year 7 Catch-Up Curriculum?